-Tarek Sobh, PhD., executive vice president and dean of the College of Engineering, Business, and Education, received the CTAWN 2019 Friend of Women in Higher Education Award.
+Tarek Sobh, PhD, P.E., executive vice president for the University and dean of the College of Engineering, Business, and Education received the CTAWN 2019 Friend of Women in Higher Education Award.
 This award honors individuals who have distinguished themselves by creating opportunities for women to complete their higher education and/or pursue careers in higher education in the state of Connecticut.

 Linda Paslov, EdD, director of administrative operations in School of Education, was the recipient of the CTAWN 2019 Emerging Leader Award.
 This award recognizes and honors a woman with at least five years of professional experience in higher education who has been a leader in the development and/or operation of an office, program, or service that has significantly advanced women’s learning and development in the state of Connecticut.

 Mark Pitcher, PhD., Director, Health Sciences Inter-Professional Research, was selected for a fellowship to join the 2019-20 Mayday Pain & Society Fellowship: Communicating Science & Improving Care Program.

 The University of Bridgeport is being recognized for Academy Curriculum Excellence in CCNA due to its contributions to the Cisco Networking Academy.
 The annual award is presented to one academy in each region for achieving excellence in teaching its curriculum.
 The Cisco Networking Academy program uses a rigorous process to select academies for this award based on student feedback scores and student performance.